GitLwnc/GitLwnc.github.io/_pages/about.md

 **Patent(06/24):** Our patent was granted (CN202410502010.9), which is about _a new device_ for measuring the fracture toughness of unsaturated clay.

-**Conference(06/24):** I attended the _1st International Yuelu Symposium on “Geotechnical and Underground Engineering”_ and presented a poster titled _"Fabric, stress, and modulus anisotropies of sands during high-stress oedometer test"_.
+**Conference(06/24):** I attended the _1st International Yuelu Symposium on “Geotechnical and Underground Engineering”_ and presented a poster titled "Fabric, stress, and modulus anisotropies of sands during high-stress oedometer test".

 **Talk(05/24):** I have given an oral presentation about the "Role of substrate roughness in soil desiccation cracking" at _InterPore Annual Meeting_.